The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Of course, Schroedinger's theory, though derivable from classical logic, by far exceeds the scope of the ``classical'' theory.
+Schroedinger's theory, though derivable from classical logic, by far exceeds the scope of the classical theory.
 It generates new features as compared to the conventional classical treatment of motion.
-Furthermore, his theory uncovers that there are two levels of superposition: The superposition of the ``auxiliary'' function $\psi$ and of the densities $\rho=\psi\psi^\star$.
+His theory introduces a second levels of superposition: The superposition of the ``auxiliary'' functions $\psi$ and of the densities $\rho=\psi\psi^\star$.
 This implies some ``non-classical'' features.
 The (linear) superposition of densities is given by\footnote{ See also Ref.~\cite{BricmontQSNS}.} \begeq \rho_1+\rho_2=\psi_1\psi_1^\star+\psi_2\psi_2^\star\,, \endeq while the superposition of wave-functions yields \begeq (\psi_1+\psi_2)\,(\psi_1+\psi_2)^\star=\rho_1+\rho_2+\psi_1\psi_2^\star+\psi_2\psi_1^\star \endeq Both equations can only agree if the wave functions don't overlap or if the product of the wavefunction is skew-symmetric with respect to an exchange of the ``particle's'' index.
 Hence these wave functions cannot be superimposed arbitrarily\footnote{ This feature, when projected backwards to the idea of classical ``point particles'', remains a mystery.
 But it is entirely comprehensible in the wave picture.} and if one simply scales the normalization of the wave-function to represent two particles instead of one, one breaks the rules suggested by the dispersion relation: For two particles, two dispersion relations are required in order to obtain two velocities.
 Hence the ``configuration space'' of the partial waves must be of a higher dimension.
 Furthermore, from a classical viewpoint, there is few reason to expect that density-distributions are intrinsically additive unless the represented particles don't interact {\it at all}.